Under pressure, Iran admits it shot down jetliner by mistake

 On Thursday, Cabinet spokesman Ali Rabiei dismissed reports of a missile, saying they “rub salt on a painful wound” for families of the victims.

-Iran had also invited Ukraine, Canada, the United States and France to take part in the investigation of the crash, in keeping with international norms.
+Iran has invited Ukraine, Canada, the United States and France to take part in the investigation of the crash, in keeping with international norms.
 The Boeing 737 was built in the United States and the engine was built by a U.S.-French consortium.

 Ukraine’s president said its team of investigators, who are already on the ground in Iran, should continue their work with “full access and cooperation.”